Thesis defense by Joris Guerin

 JORIS' JOURNEY, FROM PREPARATORY SCHOOL TO DOCTORATE

 After attending a preparatory school in Lyon, Joris Guerin enrolled at Arts et Métiers the Cluny campus in 2012.
-With a strong interest in mathematics, Joris chose to join Texas Tech for his third year.
-His master's degree was funded by NASA, for whom he carried out a mathematics-related research project.
-He sought to develop an algorithm to optimize the space of a space shuttle by working on its design.
-Once he had obtained his Master's degree in 2015, he returned to France to pursue a PhD.
-The Laboratory of Physical and Digital Systems Engineering (LISPEN) offered him the opportunity to write a thesis on artificial intelligence, for which he received a scholarship fromtheArts et Métiers doctoral school.
+With a strong interest in mathematics, Joris chose to transfer to Texas Tech for his junior year.
+His Master of Science funded by NASA, for whom he conducted a mathematics-related research project.
+Specifically, he sought to develop an algorithm to optimize space on a space shuttle by refining its design.
+After Master of Science his Master of Science 2015, he returned to France to pursue a Ph.D.
+The Laboratory of Engineering for Physical and Digital Systems (LISPEN) offered him the opportunity to write a thesis on artificial intelligence, for which he received a fellowship fromtheArts et Métiers doctoral school.

 MAKING THE USE OF ROBOTS ACCESSIBLE TO EVERYONE